ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 ```
 {: codeblock}

-### Restoring an unattached data volume from a snapshot with the API
+### Restoring a data volume from a snapshot of an unattached volume with the API
 {: #snapshots-vpc-restore-unattached-api}

-To restore an unattached (stand-alone) data volume from a snapshot, make a `POST /volumes` request and specify the ID, CRN, or URL of the snapshot in the `source_snapshot` property.
+To restore a data volume from a snapshot of an unattached data volume, make a `POST /volumes` request and specify the ID, CRN, or URL of the snapshot in the `source_snapshot` property.
 The restored volume capacity (in GBs) must be at least the snapshot's minimum_capacity.

 This example request creates a new 100 GB volume based on a 5 IOPS/GB profile.
 It specifies a different root key than the original snapshot.
 The source snapshot is specified by ID.